Cleansing of Colombo church fails to ease Catholic worries

 COLOMBO: Dozens of troops used soap and water jets at the devastated Catholic church but could not clear the stench of death that makes many Sri Lankan faithful fearful of returning to services after the horrific Easter Sunday suicide bombings.

-Reminders of the carnage unleashed by the jihadist bomber were everywhere — bloodstains on the ceiling, walls pockmarked with shrapnel, and the hands of the church clock tower stuck at 8:45am, the moment the attacker blew himself up.
+Reminders of the carnage unleashed by the militant bomber were everywhere, bloodstains on the ceiling, walls pockmarked with shrapnel, and the hands of the church clock tower stuck at 8:45am, the moment the attacker blew himself up.

 The 55-year-old Francis has been coming to church every day since the clean-up began, trying to assist the soldiers.